-Everest Three Peaks Climbing trip is about an ambitious (challenging) trip that combining with trekking and Climbing.
-Therefore you should be very well trained and have some experience with mountaineering in high altitude.
-The trekking requires a performance above the average relating to force and endurance.
+The Everest Three Peaks Climbing trip is an ambitious (challenging) trip that combines trekking and Climbing.
+Therefore you should be very well trained and have some experience with mountaineering in high altitudes.
+Trekking requires a performance above the average relating to force and endurance.
 Especially the summit day will be long and exhausting.
-In respective to the technical alpine skills you should have security in your steps and be free from giddiness.
-Even in bad weather you should be able to walk safely on your own through difficult terrain like screes, rocks and as well as on flat glaciers.
-Security in your steps means to walk on exposed trails where a fall has fatal consequences.
-As you will sleep a few nights above the altitude of 4000 meters up to 5800 meters, a very good health is required.
+With respect to the technical alpine skills, you should have security in your steps and be free from giddiness.
+Even in bad weather, you should be able to walk safely on your own through difficult terrain like screes, rocks, and as well as on flat glaciers.
+Security in your steps means walking on exposed trails where a fall has fatal consequences.
+As you will sleep a few nights above the altitude of 4000 meters up to 5800 meters, very good health is required.

 Mera Peak Climbing (6,476m)

-Mera peak, the highest trekking peak in Nepal comprises non-technical route and do-able for any avid climber who have strong determination and fitness level.
-It is the first peak among three peak climbing trail.
-Summit features the astounding view of Mount Cho Oyu, Everest, Lhotse, Nuptse, Makalu, Kanchenjunga and several other peaks.
+Mera Peak, the highest trekking peak in Nepal comprises a non-technical route and is do-able for any avid climber who has strong determination and fitness level.
+It is the first peak among three peak climbing trails.
+Summit features an astounding view of Mount Cho Oyu, Everest, Lhotse, Nuptse, Makalu, Kanchenjunga, and several other peaks.